-Now in his 80's, Ian Tyson has dinner with his good friend and ex-wife Sylvia when he visits Toronto.
-He and Evinia Pulos still talk on the phone and see each other when they can, although months might pass; she lives in Kelowna, B.C. and he on his ranch outside Longview, Alberta.
-Pulos has said she could never live out in the middle of nowhere, and Tyson has said he couldn't live in the city.
+In his 80’s, Ian would have dinner with his good friend and ex-wife Sylvia when he visited Toronto.
+He and Evinia Pulos still talked on the phone and saw each other when they could, although months might pass; she lived in Kelowna, B.C. and he was still on his ranch outside Longview, Alberta.
+Pulos said she could never live out in the middle of nowhere, and Tyson said he couldn’t live in the city.

 Biographer John Einarson, who wrote Four Strong Winds: Ian & Sylvia (2012), says Ian described Evinia as his soulmate and told him:

 “We’ve been lovers for 55 years…How many people can say that?”